 Minnesota Personal Injury Laws Affecting Your Case

-Minnesota allows accident victims up to two years to file a claim for the injuries they suffered because of another’s negligence.
-This deadline is called the statute of limitations.
-Victims who fail to file their lawsuit before the limitation expires may be barred from using the court system to seek compensation.
-However, other rules can also complicate personal injury claims, particularly if they involve a motor vehicle accident.
+Minnesota allows accident victims up to six years to file a claim for the injuries they suffered because of another's negligence.
+If the injured person passes away in the accident, Minnesota allows this person's loved ones up to three years to bring a wrongful death claim.
+These deadlines are called the statute of limitations.
+Victims who fail to file their lawsuit before the applicable limitation expires may be barred from compensation.
+There are a number of rules that can further complicate personal injury claims, particularly if they involve a motor vehicle accident.

 - Serious injury exception - Victims with any disfigurement or disability that will last longer than 60 days after the accident can file a claim against the other driver.